openworm/ConnectomeToolbox/docs/Witvliet_2021.md

 **Minimally corrected dataset (N2U, Cook et al., 2019)**

-- WormAtlas hosts a wiring of N2U connectome from (Cook et al).
+- WormAtlas hosts a wiring of N2U connectome from (Cook et al. 2019)
 - They noted errors in muscle identification and synapse annotation in this reannotation
   - corrected identity of muscle pairs (VL1-VL2, VR1-VR2, DL2-DL3, DR2-DR3, DL5-DL6, DR5-DR6, VL5-VL6, VR5-VR6)
   - muscles were not traced at all in the brain, and only one of more than 50 synapses onto muscle VR2 was annotated